stjude-biohackathon/MethylMiner/README.md

 * **Sample_ID**         - Should be the Sentrix_ID and the Sentrix Position corresponding to the full unique identifier (e.g. "204776850065_R01C01")
 * **Reported_Sex**      - Options: Male, Female, Unknown (required if sex check for QC is desired)

+Columns must be named exactly as indicated above.
+Also, .csv file must end on a new line (return character).

 ### **Pipeline output**

 * **Directory-level output organization**